virtual-cast/Zenject/README.md

         }
         ```

-    1. **ByNewPrefab** - Initialize subcontainer by instantiating a new prefab.
+    1. **ByNewContextPrefab** - Initialize subcontainer by instantiating a new prefab.
 Note that the prefab must contain a `GameObjectContext` component attached to the root game object.
 For details on `GameObjectContext` see <a href="#sub-containers-and-facades">this section</a>.

         ```csharp
         Container.Bind<Foo>().FromSubContainerResolve().ByNewContextPrefab(MyPrefab);